charlehsin/terraform-on-azure/scenarios/vm-join-domain/README.md

 2. Add the computer to the domain.
 3. Delete the sensitive script file with credentials.
 Note: This is just a temporary approach and should not be used in production.
 Need a more secure approach to handle the credentials.

+Then this virtual machine is added to an existing load balancer.

 We did the authentication via Azure CLI as described by [Authenticating using the Azure CLI](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/azure_cli), and we will follow the following

 - [Reuse Configuration with Modules](https://learn.hashicorp.com/collections/terraform/modules?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS)